realglobe-Inc/sugo-hub/README.md

 ### Using Redis Server

-By default, SUGO-Cloud save state to json files.
+By default, SUGO-Hub save state to json files.
 This may cause performance slow down on production.
 It is recommended to setup redis server for storage.

 ```javascript